The A&R Guide to Signing Artists

-Songs The ability to write hit quality songs to promote artist and album, to gain radio play, press reviews, television performances and ultimately drive record sales and brand awareness.
+Songs: The ability to write hit quality songs to promote artist and album, to gain radio play, press reviews, and television performances and ultimately drive record sales and brand awareness.

 The image has to be marketable.
 Does the artist’s look suit the music?
 What are the Press and TV implications and brand potential?

-Star Quality This is the personality, charisma, mystery, confidence, commitment, passion, ambition, humour, political/controversiality of the artist – The Star Quality!
+This is the personality, charisma, mystery, confidence, commitment, passion, ambition, humour, and political/controversiality of the artist – The Star Quality!

-Story The back story is an extremely important marketing tool.
-It helps connect emotionally with the consumer, to gain media interest and provide journalistic content for the media helping to build celebrity profile.
+The back story is an essential marketing tool.
+It helps connect emotionally with the consumer, gain media interest and provide journalistic content for the media helping to build a celebrity profile.

 The financial investment required.
 Pop artists such as boy bands and girl bands are very expensive acts for the label due to the costs of transport, styling, hair, make-up and the polished production values required when promoting these types of acts.
 Additional revenue streams will be important to the label when considering signing a pop act.
 Solo artists and rock/indie bands are much more economical for labels to promote and work with.
 This can be an important factor in deciding whether to sign an artist.